-Once you have activated your card, if you do not use your card for six consecutive months, an inactivity fee of $3 per month will be deducted from your balance.
+Once you have activated your card, if you do not use your card for six consecutive months, an inactivity fee will be deducted from your balance.
 You can avoid this fee by making sure you use your card at least once every six months.

 Is there an inactivity fee if I don’t activate my refund debit card immediately?